Madaniarias/unit1_g1/README.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will design and make a Crypto Wallet for a client who is local trader.
+The project will be about designing a digital ledger that helps her track the amount of the cryptocurrency, the transactions, along with useful statistics and is constructed using the software Python 3.10.7.
+It will take about 3 weeks to make and will be evaluated according to the criteria ———.

 For this project, the cryptocurrency used will be Cardano.